warior456/KSP-2-tools-and-mods/README.md

 If you find a mod that isn't on the list please let us know or open a pull request <br>
 If you want to add/remove a mod/tool, feel free to just make a pull request or open an issue with the mod/tool name, author and link

-We currently only use the readme
+We currently only use the readme but we now have an experimental json system too for github pages

 ## Contents
 - [Mod Loaders](#mod-loaders)